dangrous/nailspiration/README.md

 The app could relatively easily have been created without an associated back end, but this way allows for the use of a `.env` file with API credentials, rather than storing them in the clear.
 This also keeps the front end simple.

-This project is built with React on the front end and Node.js on the back end, and the front end was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built with React on the front end (styled with Bootstrap) and Node.js on the back end, and the front end was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Live Link